darmuh/OpenLib/OpenLib/_Release Files/README.md

 ### Open-source development library for LethalCompany

-- Initially ported from darmuhsTerminalStuff, this is a library of commonly used methods from darmuh's mods.
+- This is a library of commonly used methods from darmuh's mods.
 Allowing for flexible additions to the terminal.
 - This will remain open to the public for collaborative efforts.
-All I (darmuh) ask is that you maintain compatibility with any mod that uses this library.
+All I ask is that you maintain compatibility with any mod that uses this library.

 ### Current Features: